LucasFilipaki/Heart-failure-prediction-end-to-end/README.md

 HeartDisease: output class [1: heart disease, 0: Normal]

 ### Tools
-We're going to use pandas, Matplotlib and NumPy for data analysis and manipulation.
+We're going to use pandas, Matplotlib, and NumPy for data analysis and manipulation.
 We'll work with the following algorithms:

 * RandomForestClassifer
 * LogisticRegression